Handyman contractors in

 What insurance do handyman contractors need in Montana?

-Montana requires minimum $50,000 general liability insurance per occurrence.
+Montana requires minimum $50,000 general liability insurance for contractors on projects over $1,000.
 Workers compensation is mandatory if you employ others.
-Professional liability is recommended but not required by state law.
+Professional liability insurance is recommended for protection against project disputes.

 When is peak season for handyman work in Helena?

-What do handyman contractors charge in Helena, MT?
+What are typical handyman rates in Helena, MT?

 No contractors listed yet.